vinkla/hashids/README.md

 # hashids

-A tiny PHP class to generate YouTube-like hashes from one or many ids.
+A small PHP class to generate YouTube-like hashes from one or many numbers.
+Use `hashids` when you do not want to expose your database ids to the user.

-## Contents

-* **README.md** - documentation and examples
-* **LICENSE**
-* **lib/**
-	* **hashids.php** - main `hashids` class for PHP 5.4 and higher
-	* **hashids.php-5-3.php** - `hashids` class for PHP 5.3 (using regular array notation)

 ## What's it for?

-Generating **unique hashes** is beneficial when you do not want to expose your database ids in the URL.
-It's even more helpful when you do not have to look up in the database what record belongs to what hash.

-Instead of storing these hashes in the database and selecting by them, you could encode primary ids and select by those - which is faster.
-Providing a unique `salt` value to the constructor will make your hashes unique also.

-Hashes look similar to what YouTube, Bitly, and other popular websites have: `p9`, `pZsCB`, `qKuBQuxc`.
-They are case-sensitive, include alphanumeric characters and a dash.

-You can customize the alphabet from which your hashes are created.
-Simply pass it to the constructor yourself.
+`hashids` creates short, unique, decryptable hashes from unsigned integers.

+It was designed for websites to use in URL shortening, tracking stuff, or making pages private (or at least unguessable).

+This algorithm tries to satisfy the following requirements:

+1. Hashes must be unique and decryptable.
+2. They should be able to contain more than one integer (so you can use them in complex or clustered systems).
+3. You should be able to specify minimum hash length.
+4. Hashes should not contain basic English curse words (since they are meant to appear in public places - like the URL).

+Instead of showing items as `1`, `2`, or `3`, you can show them as `U6dc`, `u87U`, and `HMou`.
+You don't have to store these hashes in the database, but can encrypt + decrypt on the fly.

+**All integers need to be greater than or equal to zero.**

-## What's different?
+## lib folder

-With this class you could encode several ids into one hash.
-If you have several objects to keep track of, you could use for example `user_id`, `univesity_id` and `class_id` -- passing *all three ids* at the same time and getting back *one hash*.

-This is really useful for complex or clustered systems where you need to remember more than one id.

-There is no limit to how many ids you can encode into one hash.
-The more ids you provide and the bigger the numbers, the longer your hash will be.
+- Use `lib/hashids.php-5-3.php` if you have __PHP 5.3.*__
+- Use `lib/hashids.php` if you have __PHP 5.4.*__

+Examples below assume you have PHP 5.4 and above.

 ## Sample Usage

-All integers are expected to be positive.

-### Encoding:

-To encode a single number:
+#### Encrypting one number:

+You can pass a unique salt value so your hashes differ from everyone else's.
+I use "**this is my salt**" as an example.

 ```php
 <?php